 Let us fancy a space wholly empty.
-God could have placed some matter in it without derogating, in any respect, from all other things; therefore, he has actually placed some matter in that space; therefore, there is no space wholly empty; therefore, all is full (Leibniz, LIV.PS).
+God could have placed some matter in it without derogating, in any respect, from all other things; therefore, he has actually placed some matter in that space; therefore, there is no space wholly empty; therefore, all is full (Leibniz, LIV.PS, AW 303a).

-Leibniz believes that the idea of empty space is self-contradictory, and contradicts God's goodness.
+Leibniz believes that the idea of empty space is self-contradictory, and contradicts God's commitment to creating the best of all possible worlds.

 His denial of a void implies that there is no space beyond the places of objects.

-In contrast, other philosophers, including Newton and those called atomists argue that the places between objects are empty.
+In contrast, the atomists, like Gassendi, argue that the places between objects are empty.
 Objects are placed in a transcendent void.